Lamotrigine

 • Skin rash is a common side effect of lamotrigine and is most likely to happen in the first 8 weeks of treatment; let your doctor know if this happens.
 It can affect your body, face or mouth.
 Some people may also feel unwell and have a fever with the rash.

-• The rash is more likely to happen if you are also taking sodium valproate or another anti-seizure medicine and if you have other allergies.
+• You're more likely to get a rash if you're also taking sodium valproate, or another anti-seizure medicine, and if you have other allergies.
 It's less likely to happen if lamotrigine is started at a low dose and increased slowly.

-• The rash is usually mild and goes away on its own but in some people it can become a severe skin reaction.
+• The rash is usually mild and goes away on its own but for some people it can become a severe skin reaction.
 Serious skin reactions have been reported in:

 • 1 in 500 adults taking lamotrigine for epilepsy